sunnydigital/sunnydigital.github.io/content/posts/_index.md

 ---
-title: "Builds"
+title: "Posts"
-description: "This is the section of my webpage all about my past PC Builds!"
+description: "This is the section of my webpage dedicated to my thoughts and prayers!"
 ---